CPS2RL/TSN_Overload/README.md

 ```bash
 python main.py input_csvs/flows_48_u_0.8_p252/flows_48_u_0.8_p252_run_01.csv
 ```
-If you want to run all instances, just remove the file name and make it as `python main.py input_csvs`.
+If you want to run all instances, just remove the file name and make it as `python main.py input_csvs/flows_48_u_0.8_p252`.

 ### Experiment 3